hainm/test-docker/README.md

 - How to build

     1. Make a git commit to this repo.
-Circleci (and travis) will do the rest Built packages can retrieved from below url:
+Circleci (and travis) will do the rest.
+    Built packages can retrieved from below url:

     ```bash